wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/amazon-s3-object-service/src/integration-with-amazon-s3-object/Module.md

 ## What you'll build

-This example explains how to use the Amazon S3 connector to connect with the Amazon S3 API and how to create a new object in a previously created Amazon S3 bucket, list the available objects in the bucket and delete an object in the bucket.
+This application connects with the Amazon S3 API and create a new object in an Amazon S3 bucket, list the available objects in the bucket, display the object content and delete a specified object in the bucket.

 ![exposing Amazon S3 as a service](../../../../../assets/img/amazon-s3-object-service.jpg)